CapableRobot/CapableRobot_USBHub_Driver/README.md

 # Capable Robot CircuitPython USBHub Bridge

-This library has two functions:
+This package has two functions:

 - It provides access to internal state of the Capable Robot USB Hub, allowing you to monitor and control the Hub from an upstream computer.
-- It creates a transparent CircuitPython Bridge, allowing unmodified CircuitPython code to run on the host computer and interact with I2C devices attached to the USB Hub.
+- It creates a transparent CircuitPython Bridge, allowing unmodified CircuitPython code to run on the host computer and interact with I2C & SPI devices attached to the USB Hub.

-## Installing Dependencies
+## Installing

-	pip3 install pyusb construct pyyaml click
+Install and update using [pip](https://pip.pypa.io/en/stable/quickstart/):

+	pip install capablerobot_usbhub

 On Linux, the the udev permission system will likely prevent normal users from accessing the USB Hub's endpoint which allows for Hub Monitoring, Control, and I2C Briding.
 To resolve this, install the provided udev rule: